-interp2 — Interpolate values over a two-dimensional gridded surface.
+interp2 — Interpolate values on two-dimensional grids in MATLAB and RunMat.

 interp2(X, Y, Z, Xq, Yq) estimates surface values at query points from gridded data.
-Vector axes and meshgrid-style coordinate matrices are accepted. interp2(Z, Xq, Yq) uses implicit axes based on the rows and columns of Z.
+Meshgrid-style coordinates and implicit-axis forms are supported, consistent with MATLAB semantics.

 Syntax